nedrysoft/dmgee/README.md

 ## What is it?

-dmge² is a utility that can be used to design and create DMG files for macOS applications quickly and easily.
-It uses python internally to generate the DMG which gives excellent flexibility.
+dmge² is a utility to design and create DMG files for macOS applications quickly and easily.
+It uses python internally to generate the DMG, which gives excellent flexibility.

-It utilises OpenCV to analyse the background image to try to locate the centre points of objects where it believes that an icon (either the application or a symlink to a folder) can be placed, by providing a background image with suitable visual information, this makes creating a configuration as simple as a couple of clicks.
+OpenCV is optionally used to analyse the background image to locate the centre points of objects where.
+A background image with relevant visual information makes designing even more effortless.

 ## Compatibility